isomerpages/ura-lkywcp/_apply/1-prize-cycle.md

 title: 2020 Prize Cycle
 permalink: /prize-cycle/
 image: /images/prize-cycle.jpg
 description: The nominations and evaluations for the 2020 Prize cycle have concluded.
-The results will be announced soon.
-Watch this space.
+Join us at the World Cities Summit in Singapore from 31 Jul-3 Aug 2022.
 ---

 ##### The nominations and evaluations for the 2020 Prize cycle have concluded.
-The results will be announced soon.
-Watch this space.
+Join us at the World Cities Summit in Singapore from 31 Jul-3 Aug 2022.

 ###### ![2020 Prize cycle](/images/prize-cycle.jpg)